 Volunteers play a key role in our operation’s ability to meet our mission.
 As a volunteer you may do anything from sorting recovered foods, cooking in our Hub kitchen, assembling food boxes and bags for our partners, or interacting with community members at our food pantries.
 All these shifts and opportunities align with the common goal of enhancing the nutritional security of our neighbors and keeping everyone healthy.

-Volunteer Orientation – Volunteers interested in volunteering regularly should attend a Volunteer Orientation.
-Held monthly, the orientation provides an overview of of BFN’s mission, values, and programs.
-Register here for the next session to be held on Monday, January 23 from 2-3:30 pm.
+Volunteer Orientation – Community members interested in volunteering regularly should attend a Volunteer Orientation.
+Held monthly on the second Wednesday at 4:00pm, the orientation provides an overview of of BFN’s mission, values, and programs.
+Register here for the next session to be held on Wednesday, April 12th from 4:00-5:30 pm.

 During this 3-hour shift you will first stock and organize our pantry, then assist clients in selecting and packing groceries.
 You can choose to volunteer at our onsite pantry, located at our warehouse, or at one of our mobile pantries located at partner sites in the community.
 If you like interacting with people in a fast-paced environment, this is the shift for you!